Skip To Main Content

 Home

-The image displays the logo for Magnolia Junior High, featuring a silhouette of a running horse against a colorful sunset sky.
-Below the logo is the text %22DECEMBER STUDENT OF THE MONTH%22.
+The image displays the logo for Magnolia Junior High, featuring a silhouette of a running horse against a colorful sunset sky, along with the text %22MARCH STUDENT OF THE MONTH%22.

-Magnolia Junior High’s December Student of the Month is 8th grader Hetzel Nicholas Ortega.
+Magnolia Junior High’s March Student of the Month is 7th grader Aubrey Grimm.

 Click HERE to find out more about this month's outstanding MJH Mustang!